PennyLaneAI/pennylane/doc/tutorials.rst

 :html:`<h3>Quantum machine learning algorithms</h3>`

-Take a deeper dive into quantum machine learning by exploring cutting edge algorithms using PennyLane and near term quantum hardware.
+Take a deeper dive into quantum machine learning by exploring cutting edge algorithms using PennyLane and near-term quantum hardware.

 .. customgalleryitem::
     :tooltip: Do arbitrary state preparation on a real quantum computer.